IonutParau/vx_standard_format/README.md

 # VX

-A free-to-use, standardized saving format for use in any Cell Machine remake.
+A standardized saving format for use in any Cell Machine remake.

 Standard is written in the STANDARD.md file.